pascal-fb-martin/houserelays/README.md

 GET /relays/changes[?since=MILLISECONDS][&sync=0|1]
 ```

 Return a JSON array of the recent input state changes.
-The history is not saved to disk and the server keeps only a fixed number of state changes.
-The client must request new changes at most every 5 seconds.
+The history is not saved to disk and the server keeps only a fixed number of state changes, typically 6 seconds worth of history.
+The client must request new changes at least every 5 seconds or else changes might be lost.

 This endpoint returns no data if there is no input point configured.
 No change history is provided for output points.
 When clients request for changes, the input points are scanned at a higher speed than the default one second, typically at a 100 milliseconds rate.
 Since this fast scan only occurs when clients are active, the first request always return no changes, i.e. an empty object: the client must be prepared for this.
 This fast scan rate stops when no request for changes has been made for some time (typically 12 seconds).